damisotomi/Inventory-tracking-web-application/README.md

 <strong><b> HOW IT WORKS </b> </strong>
 <p> An Inventory management app that allows a company manage its inventory.</p>

+<p> This web application allows you perform CRUD (create, read, update and delete) operations for products, </br> warehouses, transactions and product groups.</p>

 1. You can add, edit and delete products (can only delete products that have no transactions recorded for them.).
-2. You can view a list of all products available along with their quantities
+2. You can view a list of all products available along with their quantities across all warehouses combined
 3. You can asssign quantities of these products to different warehouses and also delete these quantities.
 4. You can add, edit and delete warehouses (can only delete empty warehoues) and can also view all products in each warehouse along with their quantities.
 5. You can see all transactions made into the warehouses.
 Sorted from newest to oldest.